-- For in vitro diagnostic and forensic use only. - Do not use the product beyond the expiration date. - Handle all specimens as notentially infectious - Humidity sensitive product.
-Do not open foil pouch until test is ready to be used.
-Use a new urine specimen cup for each sample to avoid cross conta
+- For in vitro diagnostic and forensic use only. - Do not use the product beyond the expiration date. - 3.
+Handle all specimens as potentially infectious.
+4. Humidity sensitive product.
+Do not open foil pouch until it is ready to be tested - 5.
+Use a new urine specimen cup for each sample to avoid cross contamination